SorellaLabs/brontes/book/architecture/database/schema/pricing.md

 - **exchange**:
   - **Type:** `CexExchange`
-  - **Description:** The exchange from which the price data is sourced.
+  - **Description:** The exchange from which the quote data is sourced.
 - **Pair**:
   - **Type:** `Pair`
   - **Description:** The pair (e.g., BTC/USD) for which the price is provided.